keenlabs/KeenClient-Python/README.rst

 -------------------

-If you have any questions, bugs, or suggestions, please report them via Github Issues.
+If you have any questions, bugs, or suggestions, please report them via Github `Issues <./issues>`_.
 We'd love to hear your feedback and ideas!

 Contributing
 ------------